yandex-cloud/terraform-provider-yandex/docs/resources/mdb_postgresql_cluster.md

 - `config` [Block].
 Configuration of the PostgreSQL cluster.
   - `backup_retain_period_days` (Number).
 The period in days during which backups are stored.
   - `postgresql_config` (Map Of String).
 PostgreSQL cluster configuration.
 For detailed information specific to your PostgreSQL version, please refer to the [API proto specifications](https://github.com/yandex-cloud/cloudapi/tree/master/yandex/cloud/mdb/postgresql/v1/config).
+  - `connection_manager` [Block].
+Connection Manager integration configuration for the cluster.
+If the block is omitted, the API enables the integration by default for newly created clusters.
+Disabling the integration after the cluster is created is not supported.
+    - `enabled` (Bool).
+Indicates whether Connection Manager integration is enabled for the cluster.
+Set to `true` to enable the integration.
+If the block is omitted, the API enables the integration by default for newly created clusters.
+Disabling the integration after the cluster is created is not supported.
+    - `connections_folder_id` (String).
+ID of the folder where connections for the cluster are created.
+Defaults to the cluster's folder if not specified.
+    - `secrets_folder_id` (String).
+ID of the folder where connection secrets are created.
+Defaults to the cluster's folder if not specified.
   - `version` (**Required**)(String).
 Version of the PostgreSQL cluster. (allowed versions are: 14, 14-1c, 15, 15-1c, 16, 16-1c, 17, 17-1c, 18, 18-1c).
   - `access` [Block].
 Access policy to the PostgreSQL cluster.
     - `data_lens` (Bool).
 Allow access for [Yandex DataLens](https://yandex.cloud/services/datalens).